TasmanAnalytics/tasman-dbt-mta/readme.md

 ## Engine Outputs

 The engine has two primary output models, attributed touches and attributed conversions.
-- **Attributed Touches** contains all filtered touches (based on the touch rules) across all attribution models whether or not they have attributed to a conversion.
+- **Attributed Touches** contains all filtered touches (based on the touch rules) across all attribution models that have been attributed to a conversion.
 Where touches have been attributed, there will be a `conversion_event_id` for that `touch_event_id`, as well as a conversion share value if appropriate.
 - **Attributed Conversions** is this inverse of the attributed touches and contains all filtered conversions (based on the conversion rules) across all attribution models, whether or not they have attributed to a touch.
 Each `conversion_event_id` may appear once all multiple times depending on the number of attributed touches.
 Where `touch_event_id` is null, this indicates that the conversion is unattributed.